potuz/mammon/README.md

 $ make
 ```

-Place the eth2 test vectors from [the eth2 spec tests
-repo](https://github.com/ethereum/eth2.0-spec-tests) in the root directory of
+Place the eth2 test vectors from [the eth2 spec tests repo](https://github.com/ethereum/eth2.0-spec-tests) in the root directory of mammon.
-mammon.
 Run the tests with

 ```
 $ make test
 ```

 ## Setup

+format is [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) enforced with `clang-format`.
+Code is checked with `clang-tidy` and `cppcheck` using [StaticAnalysis](https://github.com/JacobDomagala/StaticAnalysis)

 I'm testing on Arch linux and compiling both with gcc and clang, using `C++20`.
 This repo is under `GPLv3` with the caveat that acutest is released under MIT license.